-This is an article series designed to help further educate my Performance Coaching clients.
-I am releasing it in this article series to help educate more people to create a life of health and adventure.
+This is an article series designed to help further educate my Performance Coaching clients, but also anyone interested in learning how to train more successfully.
 If you are interested in getting fitter -- irrespective of whether you are a novice or regular athlete -- then please read through this series and learn more about the endurance training process.
-I welcome you onboard as your performance coach to help guide you to the summit of your athletic potential!
+I also hope to welcome you onboard as your performance coach one day if you need mentoring to reach the summit of your athletic potential!

 Overtraining syndrome (OTS) is a very complicated and poorly understood form of fatigue that doesn’t respond well to just typical levels of sleep and minor reductions in training.
 OTS is very common because most athletes are not able to recognise overtraining until it is too late.
 The most common signs of the early stages of overtraining syndrome are a general lack of motivation, and repeated shortcomings in performance accompanied by feelings of flatness or low energy.
 It will feel like you can’t raise your heart rate even during hard efforts.
 Scott Johnston explains: